uw-biomedical-ml/retinal-pigmentation-score/README.md

 For around 70000 images with an 8GB GPU and 128GB RAM computer, it takes around 6hrs to run the code.

+You may change the batch size to improve the inference speed at src/config.py.
+Here are some rough estimates with batch size and the amount of GPU memory used.
+  M1_quality: batch size of 20 used about 5GB
+  M2_vessel: batch size of 7 used about 8GB
+  M2_disc: batch size of 20 used about 3.4GB

 ## Example dataset -APTOS2019

 An fully executed example of 10 randomly selected images without diabetic retinopathy from the APTOS2019 dataset are included for view